 Vietnam From Your Living Room

-Warm up to Vietnamese life with an un-Pho-gettable meal
+Warm up with an un-Pho-gettable meal

 If you fancy giving it a go, here is a short video you can use to guide you.
 For the authentic Vietnamese experience, practice eating your Pho with chopsticks and a spoon!
 When Vietnam opens up again for travel that’ll be a sure-fire way to impress your Vietnam Intro leader!